 I joined Telus Agriculture through FarmAtHand, a small company from Winnipeg that the international group newly acquired.

-My first goal at FarmAtHand was to modernize the code, infrastructure and the product itself by bringing a refreshed view from a prominent local success startup, of course, my previous experience at SkipTheDishes.
+My first goal at FarmAtHand was to modernize the code, infrastructure, and product by bringing a refreshed view from my previous experience at SkipTheDishes (a prominent local success startup).

-Then I ended up working on migrating the infrastructure to a complete CI pipeline, hosting and autoscaling platform on AWS, suggesting ways to modernize the tooling, improving the development confidence, and facilitating the release of new features.
+Then I ended on migrating the infrastructure to a complete CI pipeline, hosting and autoscaling platform on AWS, suggesting ways to modernize the tooling, improving the development confidence, and facilitating the release of new features.

-After that, we had a corporate merge, with Decisive Farming assuming the FarmAtHand product, and we became part of a bigger group with a new challenge.
+After that, we had a corporate merge with Decisive Farming assuming the FarmAtHand product.
+We became part of a bigger group with a new challenge.

-Build a new API for the revamped and integrated application, migrating a NodeJs/React/PostgreSQL/AWS application to dotNet Core/Angular/SQLServer/Azure stack, helping to consolidate the standard adopted by all companies within the organization.
+With the merge and the stack switch, migrating from NodeJs/React/PostgreSQL/AWS to dotNet Core/Angular/SQLServer/Azure.
+I was assigned to build the new API for the revamped and integrated application, helping consolidate the standard adopted by all companies within the organization.

 Skip the DishesSkipTheDishes is a technology company that enables food delivery in 500+ cities.

 SkipTheDishes was the first (and only) company in Canada that I interviewed for while looking for jobs abroad still in Brazil.
 They hired me in November 2017 to work as a React developer after a remote interview process.

-Skip always innovated and pushed changes to be faster, reliable, and competitive with an extremely fast pace and running in a competitive and robust market, being a great environment to learn and experience how to build a high availability product.
+Skip continuously innovated and pushed changes to be faster, reliable, and competitive with an extremely fast pace and running in a competitive and robust market.
+It is a great environment to learn and experience how to build a high-availability product.

 I had the opportunity to work with three different teams.
 With the Customer Team, we migrated the customer application from Python to React/Redux, including i18n, within three months, enabling SKIP to launch the platform in Quebec in French, hitting the market before the competitors.

-After that, working with the Ops-Core Team, we revamped the back-office system automatizing flows and processes, providing a better toolset for the operations teams, reducing costs, and improving the overall network performance.
+My next team was the Ops-Core Team.
+Our team revamped the back-office system, automatizing flows and processes, providing a better tool to the operations teams, reducing costs and improving the overall network performance.

 Later on, with the Ops-Courier Team, we crafted real-time applications to support the operations teams through chats and dashboards using GraphQL and AWS DynamoDB and Kinesis streams.